rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 The `Sync` marker trait indicates that it is safe for the type implementing `Sync` to be referenced from multiple threads.
 In other words, any type `T` is `Sync` if `&T` (a reference to `T`) is `Send`, meaning the reference can be sent safely to another thread.
-Similar to `Send`, primitive types are `Sync` and types composed entirely of types that are `Sync` are also `Sync`.
+Similar to `Send`, primitive types are `Sync`, and types composed entirely of types that are `Sync` are also `Sync`.

 The smart pointer `Rc<T>` is also not `Sync` for the same reasons that it’s not